 NCF utilizes the accrual basis of accounting for recognizing revenue from Level 1 memberships, rental income, special events, and program service fees whereby income is recognized when earned.
 Revenue from program service fees and special events is recognized at a point in time when the goods or services are provided by NCF or the event is held.
-Revenue from Level 1 memberships and rental income is recognized over time in the period in which the service is provided.
+Revenue from Level 1 memberships and rental income is recognized over time in the period in which Note 1 - Summary of Significant Accounting Policies (Continued)

+the service is provided.
 Any payments received in advance from these sources of revenues are deferred and recognized in the period when the underlying performance obligation is satisfied.